Patient and Family Advisory Council at Suburban Hospital

 Council Advisors:

-- Participate in projects and initiatives that take place outside of the regular PFAC meetings.
+- Participate in projects and initiatives that take place outside of the regular PFAC meetings

-- Use the member’s experience and insights to inform the hospital about the patient and family experience at Suburban and ways it could be improved.
+- Use the member’s experience and insights to inform the hospital about the patient and family experience at Suburban and ways it could be improved

-- Participate in a variety of information-gathering activities to understand others’ experiences, such as discussions with patients and family members, open forums, focus groups, and surveys.
+- Participate in a variety of information-gathering activities to understand others’ experiences, such as discussions with patients and family members, open forums, focus groups, and surveys

-- Engage thoughtfully and constructively around the issues and ideas discussed at meetings.
+- Engage thoughtfully and constructively around the issues and ideas discussed at meetings

-- Respect the unique background and perspective of each PFAC member.
+- Respect the unique background and perspective of each PFAC member

-- Be realistic and mindful of the hospital’s budgetary, regulatory, and legal constraints.
+- Be realistic and mindful of the hospital’s budgetary, regulatory, and legal constraints

 Co-Chairs:

-- Plan and lead each PFAC meeting.
+- Plan and lead each PFAC meeting; ensure that minutes are taken

-- Communicate activities and recommendations of the PFAC to the leadership of Suburban Hospital.
+- Communicate activities and recommendations of the PFAC to the leadership of Suburban Hospital

-- Work with hospital leadership and staff to identify ways for PFAC to collaborate on hospital committees, councils, and initiatives.
+- Work with hospital leadership and staff to identify ways for PFAC to collaborate on hospital committees, councils, and initiatives

-- Empower Patient Family Advisors to be active participants in hospital committees, councils, and initiatives.
+- Empower Patient Family Advisors to be active participants in hospital committees, councils, and initiatives

-- Review on an ongoing basis the literature on patient-and family-centered care and provide leadership and education for PFAC members and the hospital organization reflecting this ever-growing field of research and knowledge.
+- Review on an ongoing basis the literature on patient- and family-centered care and provide leadership and education for PFAC members and the hospital organization reflecting this ever-growing field of research and knowledge

 -